How to support a friend with cancer

 Regularly check in on your friend, send them messages of encouragement, or simply call them to see how they’re doing

-Send them a bright-box
+Send them a “thinking of you” care package

 Leave a Reply